miohtama/detectmobile.js/README.rst

 * Compatible with any programming language or framework (Python, PHP, C#, ASP.NET, Java, even static HTML files...)

-* You can actually undestand the codebase
+* You can actually understand the codebase

 Requirements
 -------------

-You need to be able to control **both** web and mobile site to include detectmobile.js Javascript in HTML code.
+You need to be able add new Javascript code on the website.

+No changes on the mobile site required, besides adding a back link "Go to full website".

 Usage
 ------